 Amniotic Membrane in San Diego, CA

-If you’re suffering from dry eye syndrome and you’ve been unable to find an effective treatment solution, you may want to consider the amniotic membrane treatment at American Eye Associates.
+If you’re suffering from dry eye syndrome and you’ve been unable to find an effective treatment solution, you may want to consider the amniotic membrane treatment at American Eye Associates and California Retina Associates.
 We offer this advanced solution to the residents of San Diego, Chula Vista and the surrounding communities of Imperial County, California.

 What is Amniotic Membrane?